 - “I only want to be with you if you are calm and pleasant.”

 These messages tend to foster shame, resentment, and resistance in our kids.

-Lou and Maria had come for coaching because of the frequent, strong disrespect from their intense son Aidan, often followed by his refusal to take a break in his room.
-All they could relate to was the frustration they felt in these conflicts, so I made an analogy:
+Lou and Maria had come for coaching because of the frequent, strong disrespect from their intense 5-year-old son Aidan.
+This was often followed by his refusal to take a break in his room.
+All they could relate to was the frustration they felt toward Aidan in these conflicts, so I made this analogy:

 Then I said, “Fast forward 10 years when your son is in his teens.
-If you command, “Aidan, you can’t talk to me that way!
-Go to your room!” even if he does go, what’s his heart doing as he goes?
+If you command, ‘Aidan, you can’t talk to me that way!
+Go to your room!’ even if he does go, what’s going on in his heart?”

 I added, “And he may be texting his friends what he really feels.”

 Fueled by this new insight, Maria stated, “I want to stop my harsh confrontation of this behavior because it will only make it worse.”

 Consider this: if your kids were fully aware of their feelings and had the freedom to be totally honest, what might they say to you about being sent to their room?